Tookmund/tookmund.github.io/_drafts/hibernate-code.md

 Interestingly, it grabs the `pm_autosleep_lock` before checking the current state.

-autosleep is a mechanisms [originally from Android](https://lwn.net/Articles/479841/) that sends the entire system to either suspend or hibernate whenever it is not actively working on anything.
+autosleep is a mechanism [originally from Android](https://lwn.net/Articles/479841/) that sends the entire system to either suspend or hibernate whenever it is not actively working on anything.